redhat-openstack/website/source/blog/2016-03-02-how-i-started-contributing-to-rdo-project.html.md

 ---
-title: How i started contributing to RDO Project
+title: How i started contributing to the RDO Project
 author: chandankumar
 tags:
 date: 2016-03-02 22:20:36 IST
 ---

-During my internship period at Red Hat, [Kushal](https://kushaldas.in/) used to play with OpenStack and got a problem that created instance is not able to get a public IP address so that he can access from outside.
+During my internship period at Red Hat, [Kushal](https://kushaldas.in/) used to play with OpenStack and got a problem that a created instance is not able to get a public IP address so that he can access it from outside.

-From there I got introduced with OpenStack, I started tried to install OpenStack (Icehouse) following upstream documentation to produce this problem.
+From there I got introduced to OpenStack.
+I started by trying to install OpenStack (Icehouse) following the upstream documentation, to reproduce this problem.
-There i found the steps wrong and from there I sent my first patch to OpenStack docs and then [contribution](http://stackalytics.com/report/users/chandankumar-093047) to OpenStack begins.
+There, I found the steps were wrong, and from there I sent my first patch to the OpenStack docs which is when my [contribution](http://stackalytics.com/report/users/chandankumar-093047) to OpenStack begins.
-I used to try devstack, packstack, and other installers to deploy OpenStack.
+I tried devstack, packstack, and other installers to deploy OpenStack.

 But I exactly don't remember how I got involved with [RDO Project](https://www.rdoproject.org/).
-As per [Gerrit Hub Review history](https://review.gerrithub.io/#/q/owner:chkumar246%2540gmail.com+status:merged), I made my first contribution to RDO packages in March 2015.
-Since last year, I started attending RDO meeting regularly.
+As per [Gerrit Hub Review history](https://review.gerrithub.io/#/q/owner:chkumar246%2540gmail.com+status:merged), I made my first contribution to the RDO packages in March 2015.
+Since last year, I started attending [RDO meetings](https://www.rdoproject.org/community/community-meeting) regularly.
-In the beginning, I just used to read meeting logs and try to find out what is happening in the community.
+In the beginning, I just used to read the meeting logs and try to find out what is happening in the community.
 But later on, I started taking action items and tried to prepare for next meeting.
 I failed a lot of times in the beginning and worked with the motive to complete the tasks properly.
 One day, I accidently raised my hand for chairing RDO meeting and it was a nice experience.